 It’s not enough to make money – your business has to stay true to your personal vision as well.

 - Are you satisfied with “where you’re at”?

 - How visible are your footprints in your community — whether it’s mentoring others, joining in church activities, civic organizations, or other activities that strengthen the communities we share?

 Have you set your priorities for the upcoming year?

-a.
-How well do your business priorities reflect your top three to five opportunities in the year ahead?
+- How well do your current business priorities reflect your top three to five opportunities for the year ahead?

-How well do your business priorities reflect your top three to five business risks or exposures in the year ahead?
+- How well do your business priorities reflect your top three to five business risks or exposures for the year ahead?

 - What will you stop doing, or do differently, to free up time and money to tackle these opportunities and risks?